wp-plugins/duracelltomi-google-tag-manager/readme.txt

 == Installation ==

-1. Upload `google-tag-manager-for-wordpress` to the `/wp-content/plugins/` directory
+1. Upload `duracelltomi-google-tag-manager-for-wordpress` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Settings / Google Tag Manager and enter your Google Tag Manager container ID and setup additional options